fiskalizimi/pos-csharp/readme.md

 {
     "fiscalization_no" : "string" // The fiscalization number from EDI
     "pos_id" : "uint64"           // The Pos ID to be registered
-    "branch_no" : "uint64"        // The Branch ID where the POS is located
+    "branch_id" : "uint64"        // The Branch ID where the POS is located
     "application_id" : "uint64"   // The Application ID
 }
 ```